Smelly Rio de Janeiro water supply has residents on edge

 “In my house, I always drink Cedae’s water,” the company’s president Helio Cabral assured journalists.

+Waterways contaminated with cyanobacteria often are green or reddish, but such discoloration typically fades as water is treated for drinking, Journey said.

+Utilities in the southeastern U.S., where geosmin is a recurring problem, often use powdered activated carbon filtration systems, she said.
+Like a sponge, carbon absorbs the geosmin and removes it from the water.

-Cabral denied media reports that the head of the water treatment station that provides water to Rio’s Baixada Fluminense area had been dismissed.
-It said he’d merely changed departments under a previously scheduled move.
+Cedae’s Cabral denied media reports that the head of the water treatment station that provides water to Rio’s Baixada Fluminense area had been dismissed, but rather said he’d merely changed departments under a previously scheduled move.

 The facility is one of the largest in the world and receives water from the Paraiba do Sul River, but also several sewage-contaminated streams, which Cedae does an insufficient job of treating, said Joao Paulo Machado Torres, a professor of environmental biophysics at Rio’s federal university who has previously studied the city water system.